How to store the leeches and how to take care of them

 Up to 50 leeches per gallon (4 liters)

-How long can I keep the leeches in the thermos that you sent them in?
+How long can I keep the leeches in the thermos/plastic container that you sent them in?

 Do I need to feed leeches?

-Leeches can live up to one year without food and so you don't need to feed them.
+Leeches can live up to one year without food so you don't need to feed them.

 What is leeches lifespan?

-The information is correct for the leeches that we supply - Hirudo Medicinalis Medicinalis and Hirudo Medicinalis Officinalis.
+This information is only correct for the leeches that we supply.
 If you buy the leeches somewhere else you must ask your supplier how to take care of them